thesuhriday7/CommunityHub-OpenSource/README.md

 ## Dependencies

-The StudyNotion platform relies on the following dependencies:
+The CommunityHub OpenSource platform relies on the following dependencies:

 - ReactJS
 - NodeJS